Frank Gomez: World Extreme Cagefighting

-Gomez was expected to face Wagnney Fabiano on January 10, 2010 at WEC 46, but was forced off the card with an injury.
-Gomez was replaced by WEC newcomer Clint Godfrey.
+Gomez was expected to face Wagnney Fabiano on January 10, 2010 at WEC 46, but was forced off the card with an injury, and was replaced by WEC newcomer Clint Godfrey.

-Fabiano/Gomez eventually took place on June 20, 2010 at WEC 49.
-Gomez lost the fight via unanimous decision.
+The fight with Fabiano eventually took place on June 20, 2010 at WEC 49; Gomez lost the fight via unanimous decision.

 Post-WEC career

 Following his release from WEC, Gomez debuted in the Shark Fights promotion, facing Timothy Snyder at Shark Fights 15: Villaseñor vs Camozzi on May 27, 2011.
 He won the fight via rear-naked choke.